rathrio/punch/README.md

 Total: 06:00
 ```

-This behaviour can be used to append, prepend and shadow blocks.
+This behaviour can be used to append, prepend and overwrite blocks.

 #### Caveats